rjrahul/AlexaApiAiBridge/README.md

 # AlexaDialogflowBridge
 Bridge to connect Amazon Alexa to Dialogflow *(aka.
 Api.ai)* using an AWS Lambda Function.
+This version uses v2 API of dialogflow

 ## Steps
 ### 1. Create a new Alexa Skill